 Overview of Small Business Grants in Rhode Island

 The Rhode Island Commerce Corporation oversees various funding sources, allocating approximately $3.6 billion in grants, supplemented by $2.3 billion from local government.
+These funds often complement broader state initiatives such as housing aid and workforce development, ensuring holistic economic resilience.

 Programs like the Rhode Island Small Business Grant Program and the Rhode Island Rebounds Grant Initiative target businesses with fewer than 50 employees, particularly those impacted by COVID-19.